 Located just an 11-min drive away, residents will have easy access to the area at most points of the day.

 - Parc Clematis’ one-of-a-kind Tri Factor

-Zoning in a little closer to home, developers SingHaiyi have increasingly emphasised on variety and diversity – an important factor given the massive unit offerings here.
+Zoning in a little closer to home, developers SingHaiyi have increasingly emphasised variety and diversity – an important factor that has given the massive unit offerings here.
 One of its biggest implementations involve ‘splitting’ the condo into 3-themed areas for the various demographics:

 Contemporary – For the young at heart, a modern and expressive feel steeped with international glamour and brighter colours.
-4 towers (8B-8E) with a couple of dining pavilions, outdoor fitness stations and easy access to sport facilities.
+4 towers (8B-8E) with a couple of dining pavilions, outdoor fitness stations, and easy access to sports facilities.